 When we turn our attention to the interpersonal world the emotions are equally suspect.
 The great plays, novels, and movies are shaped around the grasp of life’s imperatives and fundamentals we all share.
 This is why when we see a comedy or a tragedy we instantly understand somewhere deep inside why things turned out the way they did.
 This is also why when the archetypal dramas are thwarted, as they so often are in modern arts, they leave us filling unsatisfied, as if they were somehow unfinished works or no more than the husk of the right symbols but missing something needed to make them real for us.

 Our artists are reflecting our headlines.
 They bring us crimes of passions, crimes of greed, and crimes of desperation – each are daily fare on several programs throughout the world.
 The choice offered is abundant.
-It is everywhere the same: the emotions are capable of destroying lives, inflicting pain on oneself and others, twisting reason around dogmas and ideologies and generally increasing the quota of suffering on this planet.
+It is everywhere the same: the emotions are capable of destroying lives, inflicting pain on oneself and others, twisting reason around blind fundamentalism and ideologies and generally increasing the quota of suffering on this planet.

 Fear of what our emotional nature can do has led to attempts to repress it.
 This is most obvious in all those attempts to explain the power of reasoning as a skill divorced from values.
 This is a particularly seductive temptation for our Faustian culture and one which we have already touched on in previous posts.
 Less obviously, much of what parades around as deeply emotional entertainments and works of art are no more than the empty shells of sentimental manipulations of all the right symbols and serve to shock and titillate the ego more than they serve to teach, train and guide the evolutionary well-springs within us.
 All this ‘If it feels good do it, just do it’ ethos accompanied by cheap sex and violence is a set of sham feelings, created pre-packaged to suppress awareness of the real emotional depths.
 To a first degree of accuracy we could say that all these fruits of the Romantics are simply the most sophisticated means of repressing our emotions we have yet hit upon.
 I would suggest it is wise to recognize the power these things have and choose very carefully from the many offerings which ones we will allow our minds to participate in.

 As contemplatives we work with what we hope to be techniques that encourage the wisdom that sees its way to living meaningfully, as an aid and help-meet to ourselves and others.
 Recognizing the nature of the mind we gently seek to train it.
-In these efforts the calming peace of Shamata meditation, with its invocation of the sympathetic nervous system’s contentment circuits, acts as a cooling, refreshing breeze, bringing a spaciousness that defeats the claustrophobic strangulation of emotional clinging.
+In these efforts the calming peace of meditation, with its invocation of the sympathetic nervous system’s contentment circuits, acts as a cooling, refreshing breeze, bringing a spaciousness that defeats the claustrophobic strangulation of emotional clinging.

 Ego would like nothing more than to be able to dominate the emotional life.
-Perhaps the central temptation a yogi needs to be wary of is the desire to have bliss on demand through the use of meditative techniques.
+Perhaps the central temptation anyone on a spiritual path needs to be wary of is the desire to have bliss on demand through the use of meditative techniques.
 The many lives blasted by dabbling in advanced techniques without years of preparation witnesses that these are very real dangers on the mystic paths.
 The emotions are elements of our design that far exceed the ego’s grasp and lie outside its control.
 (Part of what Sigmund Freud taught his suffering patient was to recognize that we are not responsible for our feelings.)
 The contemplative’s gentle touch expresses a willingness to wait on them, allowing them to express themselves in their own good time.
 In our practice we concentrate on learning to abide in a peacefully content place from which we can observe the comings and goings of all the elements of our inner landscapes, emotions included.

 In these fruition states of human potential we glimpse something of the real human dignity that hides within us all.
-Our teachers embody the virtuous aspects enumerated above by Christopher Booker, becoming lights in our world.
+Our saintly teachers embody the virtuous aspects enumerated above by Christopher Booker, becoming lights in our world.
 They encourage us in the day by day, step by step, drip by drip work of psychological maturation.
 And they tell wonderful stories.